electric-eloquence/feplet-vs-patternlab-php/README.md

 ### Tests

-This Feplet/Fepper vs. Pattern Lab comparison really just tests their abilities at compiling and rendering templates — lots of them.
+This Feplet/Fepper vs. Pattern Lab comparison really just tests their abilities at compiling and rendering templates—lots of them.
 At heart, this is really just a template engine benchmark test.
 (Pattern Lab for PHP brilliantly extends Mustache functionality, and is the sole source of inspiration for Feplet.)

 The templates to be compiled and rendered are in the `source` directory under